Hugh Bicheno

-Hugh Bicheno (born 1948) is a political risk analyst and an historian of conflict.
-He is best known for his interpretations of the Falklands War in Razor's Edge: The Unofficial History of the Falklands War and of the American Revolution in Rebels and Redcoats: The American Revolutionary War.
+Hugh Bicheno (19 January 1948 – 11 November 2023) was a political risk analyst and an historian of conflict.
+He was best known for his interpretations of the Falklands War in Razor's Edge: The Unofficial History of the Falklands War and of the American Revolution in Rebels and Redcoats: The American Revolutionary War.

-Biography
+Life

-Bicheno was born in Cuba to British parents in 1948.
-He was educated in Cuba, Chile and Scotland before winning a scholarship to Emmanuel College, Cambridge, where he won a first class honours degree in History.
-He was first an academic and then an officer in the British Secret Intelligence Service, serving in Buenos Aires during the 'Dirty War.'
+Hugh Bicheno was born in Cuba to British parents in 1948.
+He was educated in Cuba, Chile and Scotland before winning a scholarship to Emmanuel College, Cambridge, where he won a first class honours degree in history.
+He was first an academic and then worked as an MI6 officer, being stationed in Buenos Aires during the Dirty War.

 Later he became a security consultant specialising in kidnap negotiations and was the adviser in 27 cases.
 He lived in Italy and then in Guatemala before moving to the United States for several years and becoming a naturalised citizen.
 He returned to England to pursue his life-long ambition to write books about conflict.

-He is bilingual English-Spanish, speaks and reads Italian and French.
+He was bilingual English-Spanish, spoke and read Italian and French.